Instructor: Tarek Saab

 - Pre-Class Individual Preparation:

-You will be writing your own notes, summarizing concepts from the text book, commenting on the material, asking questions and answering other students’ questions.
-This activity will typically be due every week, prior to the first time a given topic is addressed in class.
+You will be writing your own notes, summarizing content from the text book, commenting on the material, asking questions and answering other students’ questions.
+This activity should produce a document that can serve as an excellent set of study notes which contains all the concepts that are relevant to you.

-Evaluation: Your contributions to "Commenting/Annotating the E&M textbook:” will be evaluated on quality (thoughtfulness), quantity, and timeliness.
-See the Assessment section for details.
+Evaluation: Your contributions to "Write your own E&M book” will be evaluated on quality (thoughtfulness), quantity, and timeliness.
+See the Grading Rubric section for details.

 Purpose: The purpose of this activity is to provide you with direct feedback on your understanding of the of the material.
 The questions are tailored to help you identify any gaps in your preparation and to allow me to directly address any issues/difficulties/misconceptions during the class period.

 Evaluation: Your performance of the online quizzes will be a part of the final grade.
 This is primarily meant to give you an incentive to keep up with the material.
-See the Assessment section for details.
+See the Grading Rubric section for details.

 - In-class activities: Rather than just "re"-presenting the content of the textbook to you, class time will be used to build on the knowledge acquired during you individual preparation.
 In-class activities will consist of: